The Force USA G9, Force USA Monster G9, is one of five all-in-one home gym and functional trainer units offered by Force USA.

 Of course, the G9 lacks a couple features that the G3 has (e.g. Westside hole spacing, band peg holes).

 Depending on your preferences for different features, you could make a great case for the G9 being a better value for the money than the G3.
 You could go even further and say it’s the best value for the money of all the G-Series models (as is my opinion).

-The only versatility it lacks compared to the other units is band peg holes, which are found on the Monster G3 and Monster G6.
-Otherwise, the Monster G9 lets you do as much or more than all of the other units.
+The only versatility it lacks compared to the other units is band peg holes, which are found on the Force USA G3 and Force USA G6.
+Otherwise, the Force USA G9 lets you do as much or more than all of the other units.